How to Clean Your Balls Properly: Simple Hygiene Tips for Men

 What I personally use:

 Manscaped Lawn Mower 5.0 Ultra (on Amazon): reliable, skin-friendly, and designed specifically for delicate areas.
-I’ve tried many tools over the years, and this is the one that’s consistently worked best for me.

 Step 2: Wash Your Balls Properly (Not Just With Water)

 Letting shower water run over your groin isn’t enough.
 Because this area sweats more and stays warmer, bacteria can build up quickly if it’s not cleaned properly.
 Use warm water and a gentle body wash formulated for intimate areas.
-Avoid harsh soaps — they can dry out the skin and cause irritation.
+Avoid harsh soaps, they can dry out the skin and cause irritation.

 Take your time and clean all areas carefully, including the crease between your thighs and groin and, yes, the butt crack.
 If you’re not circumcised, gently washing under the foreskin is essential to prevent buildup and odor.
+If you have persistent itching, rash, or unusual discharge, speak to a pharmacist/GP.

 Key point: clean thoroughly, but gently.
 This skin doesn’t need aggressive scrubbing.